 Why does it matter how often I drive to New York or New Jersey?

-When you use Compare.com to get PA auto insurance quotes, you’ll notice one odd question: “How many days a week do you drive to NJ and/or NY in this vehicle?”
-Insurance companies need to know this, because your risk of getting in an accident increases if you commute to those states.
+When you get PA auto insurance quotes, you’ll notice one odd question: “How many days a week do you drive to NJ and/or NY in this vehicle?”
+Insurance companies need to know this because your risk of getting in an accident increases if you commute to those states.
 It makes sense: The more hours you spend in the car each day, the higher the likelihood of a crash.
 Also, New Jersey and New York rank first and third, respectively, in the list of the most expensive cities for auto insurance.

 How Do I Find the Cheapest Car Insurance in PA?

 The best way to find a policy you can afford is to compare auto insurance quotes side by side.
 To start shopping for the best rates, you just have to enter some basic information, such as your address, your occupation, and your vehicle.
 Then, we’ll ask you to select a level of coverage: state minimum, Basic, Plus or Premium.

 People looking for super-cheap PA car insurance can choose state minimum coverage.
-This is insurance that that meets Pennsylvania’s minimum requirements: 15/30/5 plus $5,000 in first-party medical expense benefits.
-This minimum coverage is limited tort, however, and includes nothing extra: no uninsured/underinsured motorist bodily injury (UMBI) coverage and no collision/comprehensive coverage.
+This is insurance that meets Pennsylvania’s minimum requirements: 15/30/5 plus $5,000 in first-party medical expense benefits.
+This minimum coverage is limited tort coverage and includes nothing extra: no uninsured/underinsured motorist bodily injury (UMBI) coverage and no collision/comprehensive coverage.
 Basically, it’s the cheapest PA car insurance you can find.